 |Hitler in his Mercedes, apparently at the Berghof.
 Credit: C&TAuctions/BNPS.|

-Adolf was a huge car guy - in fact, when in Landsberg Prison after the 1923 Beer Hall Putsch, one of his big projects (besides writing Mein Kampf) was arranging a car loan for when he got out of jail.
+Adolf was a huge car guy.
+In fact, while in Landsberg Prison after the 1923 Beer Hall Putsch, one of Hitler's big projects (besides writing Mein Kampf) was arranging a car loan for when he got out of jail.

 |1933 photo of Hitler with an unknown driver.
 This must have been some sort of ceremonial occasion where Hitler's usual chauffeurs were not used.|

 His main chauffeurs were Ernst Johann Haug, Emil Maurice, Erich Kempka, Josef "Sepp" Dietrich and Julius Schreck.

 Hitler was incredibly particular about his chauffeurs and rarely consented to be driven by anybody but the men named above.

 He also remained extremely loyal to them - not only was Maurice rumored to be romancing Hitler's girl Geli Raubal, but he also turned out to be Jewish.

 Despite these issues, Hitler made Maurice an honorary Aryan and even kept him in the SS with a special dispensation.
 This undoubtedly saved Maurice from incarceration in a camp.